Saturday Kitchen

-Saturday Kitchen Live is a British cookery programme, that is broadcast live on BBC One every Saturday between 10.00am and 11.30am produced by Cactus TV.
+Saturday Kitchen Live (formerly Saturday Kitchen) is a British food television programme typically broadcast on Saturday mornings between 10:00 and 11:30 on BBC One.
+It is also available on BBC iPlayer.

+It is currently hosted by Matt Tebbutt and features wine and drinks experts Helen McGinn and Olly Smith, though there are sometimes guest hosts.

+Each show includes a public figure such as a celebrity, broadcaster, author or sportsperson as a key guest.
+During the show, recipes are made live by a small number of profiled chefs.
+Each show also embeds archived clips from other cookery or food-related shows.

 History

 2002–2003

-After a pilot hosted by Ainsley Harriott on 14 April 2001, the show was launched on 26 January 2002 and was originally broadcast as a BBC production for the Open University under an educational remit.
-It was hosted by Gregg Wallace, then a relatively unknown presenter.
-He was joined by a celebrity chef each week in a pre-recorded format and with a low budget, using archived content from the likes of Keith Floyd and Rick Stein to fill the show.
-After the first series, the second series was broadcast live.
+After a pilot hosted by Ainsley Harriott on 14 April 2001, the show was launched on 26 January 2002.
+It was originally broadcast as a BBC production for the Open University under an educational remit and was hosted by Gregg Wallace.
+Each weekly episode also featured a celebrity chef in a pre-recorded format and archived content from Keith Floyd and Rick Stein was used to fill the show.
+The second series was broadcast live.

 2003–2006

-After the success of the first two series, the programme was relaunched with established celebrity chef Antony Worrall Thompson as the host, initially guest hosting from May before taking over on 13 September.
-The format was tweaked, moving away from the educational remit and simple meals to more aspirational food with an increase in chefs, a number of whom had Michelin stars, and celebrity guests.
+Following the success of the first two series, the programme was relaunched with celebrity-chef Antony Worrall Thompson as the host.
+The format included more aspirational food with an increased profile of professional and Michelin-starred chefs and celebrity guests.
 The BBC archive was retained for the revamped format, with Worrall Thompson and the guest chefs preparing dishes, with the clips used to allow clean-up and "resetting" of the studio kitchen.

-During the summer of 2004, the programme temporarily moved to BBC One and aired as Saturday Brunch, live from Worrall Thompson's home.
-Subsequently, in January 2006, the show moved from BBC Two to BBC One on a three-month trial that became permanent, a decision which drew controversy after the moving of children's programming from its regular slot on the channel for the first time since the 1970s.
+During summer 2004, the programme temporarily moved to BBC One and aired as Saturday Brunch, live from Worrall Thompson's home.
+In January 2006, the show moved from BBC Two to BBC One, initially on a three-month trial basis.
+This drew controversy as children's programming was moved from its regular slot for the first time since the 1970s.

 2006–2016

-After Worrall Thompson left the network to present Saturday Cooks! in June 2006, James Martin took over as host from 24 June.
+After Worrall Thompson left the BBC to present Saturday Cooks! in June 2006, James Martin took over as host.
 During Martin's tenure, the audience increased from 1.2 million to around 2.5 million, peaking at 2.7 million on 9 January 2010.

 On 8 September 2012, the first episode was broadcast from a new studio set, which saw a new design and the addition of mains gas and running water.

 On 23 February 2016, Martin announced that he would be leaving the show to concentrate on other commitments, and "to have a lie in" on a Saturday.
 His last show was on 26 March 2016.

 Among those to cover in Martin's absence were Matt Tebbutt and John Torode.

-2016- Present

-Presenters
+Presenters, experts, chefs, and guests

 Matt Tebbutt is the predominant presenter, with Angela Hartnett and Anna Haugh among those to have deputised for Tebbutt.

 Drinks experts

 Each week, a drinks expert pairs various drinks to go with the studio dishes.
-Helen McGinn and Olly Smith are the predominant experts.
+Helen McGinn and Olly Smith are the predominantly featured experts.